Children's Comprehensive Bible Question Quiz

 -

-Where did the Ark rest after the flood?
+Where did the Ark come to rest after the flood?

 a.
 Mount Ararat.